Adapted from L.W. Moore. 1988. Pseudomonas syringae: disease and ice nucleation activity. Ornamentals Northwest Newsletter. 12:4-16.

 Soil Conditions Liming planting-site soil reportedly promoted peach tree growth and vigor.
 Altering soil pH affected the susceptibility of peach to Pseudomonas syringae (Weaver, 1975).
 The nature of the soil at the planting site can affect tree susceptibility in an indirect way.
 Clay soils typically were free of nematodes in South Carolina, and losses from peach tree short-life in these soils were minimal.
 Other soil amendments of iron, calcium, and magnesium reportedly affect tree susceptibility to bacterial canker and short-life.

-Pruning Pruning in fall and early winter also predisposed the trees to more severe damage from Pseudomonas syringae infections and the short-life syndrome (Chandler, 1976).
+Pruning Pruning in fall and early winter also predisposed trees to more severe damage from Pseudomonas syringae infections and the short-life syndrome (Chandler, 1976).
 Cankers from Pseudomonas syringae infections were longer when twigs were pruned from trees in December than when pruned in January or February.
 In those cases where trees may be threatened by Cytospora sp. and Pseudomonas syringae, pruning in early spring when trees are more resistant to Cytospora may be of benefit.
+Summer pruning during dry weather has also been very effective.

 Cauterization Burning Pseudomonas syringae cankers on limbs of stone fruit trees in New Zealand with a hand-held propane burner cauterized the tissues and limited the canker’s further spread so the branch or trunk did not become girdled and killed (Hawkins, 1976).
 Living tissue surrounding the burned canker area callused quickly, forming an effective barrier against reinfection, and within 2 years the treated limb showed little evidence of the infection.